-For example if a mother/primary adopter meets the eligibility conditions, but the partner has not worked for their employer long enough to qualify for SPL, they will not be able to take their share of SPL, but the mother/primary adopter may chose to split their time between maternity/adoption leave and SPL giving them more flexibility on how to take leave, such as taking discontinuous blocks of leave.
+For example if a birth parent/primary adopter meets the eligibility conditions, but the partner has not worked for their employer long enough to qualify for SPL, they will not be able to take their share of SPL, but the birth parent/primary adopter may chose to split their time between maternity/adoption leave and SPL giving them more flexibility on how to take leave, such as taking discontinuous blocks of leave.
 If both parents satisfy the required criteria then the leave may be shared between them.
 It is up to the two of them how the leave will be shared.

-Only two people will be eligible for SPL per birth/placement e.g. mother/primary adopter and partner.
-If the mother/primary adopter is not entitled to maternity/adoption leave, s/he must have ended, or given notice to reduce, their maternity/adoption pay period or maternity allowance period, for their partner to be eligible for SPL.
+Only two people will be eligible for SPL per birth/placement e.g. birth parent/primary adopter and partner.
+If the birth parent/primary adopter is not entitled to maternity/adoption leave, they must have ended, or given notice to reduce, their maternity/adoption pay period or maternity allowance period, for their partner to be eligible for SPL.

 - 52 weeks in total for maternity/adoption leave

 - Minus number of weeks taken before birth: 4 weeks

 - Minus number of compulsory weeks: 2 weeks

 - Minus number of weeks taken since birth, if notification is given after that date: 0